 - Engage in loud or disruptive behavior that is bothersome to other library users.

-- Use profanity or other language that is offensive to others.
+- Use profanity that is offensive to others.

 - Remove or attempt to remove library materials from the library without properly checking them out or otherwise obtaining staff permission.

-- Mutilate library materials by marking, underlining, removing pages or portions thereof, or in any way deface materials.
+- Alter library materials by marking, underlining, removing pages or portions thereof, or in any way deface materials.

 - Touch the personal property of other library users.